seppmail/SEPPmail365/Readme.md

 `-TlsDomain [string] (optional)`
 Subject the SEPPmail appliance's ssl certificate has been issued to.
 Default is to use the SEPPmailFQDN, but in case you're using a wildcard
-certificate you will need this parameter.
+certificate (or the subject differs from the hostname) you will need this parameter.
 This parameter applies to the inbound and outbound connector.

 `-InboundTlsDomain [string] (optional)`